Clarifai/docs/docs/clarifai-basics/authentication/2-factor-authentication.md

 ### Last-Resort

-If you lose your recovery code, there's no self-serve method to regain access to the Clarifai platform.
+If you lose your recovery code, no self-serve method exists for regaining access to the Clarifai platform.
 In this case, you'll need to contact support@clarifai.com for assistance in recovering access.